portworx/px-docs/scheduler/kubernetes/install.md

 4. Persistent Volumes

 ## Prerequisites
+* Portworx recommends running with Kubernetes 1.6.5+ Cluster.
+    * If your Kubernetes cluster is between 1.6.0 and 1.6.4, set `master=true` when creating the spec in the Install section below.
-* You must have a running Kubernetes 1.6+ Cluster.
-If your Kubernetes cluster is older than 1.6, follow [these](flexvolume.html) instructions to run Kubernetes with flexvolume (not recommended and has limited features).
+    * If your Kubernetes cluster is older than 1.6, follow [these](flexvolume.html) instructions to run Kubernetes with flexvolume (not recommended and has limited features).
 * You *must* configure Docker to allow shared mounts propogation.
 Please follow [these](/knowledgebase/shared-mount-propogation.html) instructions to enable shared mount propogation.
 This is needed because PX runs as a container and it will be provisioning storage to other containers.
+* Ensure ports 9001-9004 are open between the Kubernetes nodes that will run Portworx.
 * Ensure all nodes running PX are synchronized in time and NTP is configured

 ## Install